|Team||Period of Play||League|

 1 Replaced Sacramento in the four-team California League.

 2 No relationship to the later Los Angeles Angels of 1961.
 Played at Washington Park (downtown Los Angeles at 8th and Hill) and Wrigley Field in Los Angeles.

-6 Team originally began as the Vernon Tigers (see above) and then San Francisco Reds.
-In Los Angeles, played at Wrigley Field and Gilmore Stadium.
-In 1957, the Stars moved and renamed Salt Lake City Bees.
+9 No relationship to earlier Hollywood Stars.
+Team originally launched as Vernon Tigers in 1909 (see above) and then San Francisco Reds.
+Returned to Los Angeles in 1938, assumed name of earlier Hollywood Stars (see above) and played at Wrigley Field and, later, in 1939, at Gilmore Stadium in the Fairfax District.
+In 1957, the Stars were sold and moved to be renamed Salt Lake City Bees.

 Since PCL Series were sporadic, where otherwise noted below, championships were determined by final regular season standings.